36 Non-Candy Easter Egg Fillers Kids Will Love

 One thing kids can never seem to have enough of is bouncy balls.
 Maybe it’s because they are fun to play with.
 Or maybe it’s because they get misplaced often and we can never find them when we want to play.

 Whatever the reason, bouncy balls are a great Easter egg filler that kids love.
-You can choose from these egg shaped ones (warning – they have a bit of a funny bounce which makes them even more unpredictable and fun) or adorable little lambs.
+You can choose from these Easter egg shaped ones (warning – they look like real brown eggs and have a bit of a funny bounce to them) or adorable little lambs.
 For a more traditional bouncy ball, check out these extra large glitter ones.
 They would fit in a medium sized Easter egg. (affiliates)

 Popsicle Holder